cdev-tux/q3lite/README.md

   * Uninstaller included for removing installation if desired.
   * Includes all files and step by step instructions to run a dedicated server from the applications menu or as a systemd service at boot time.
   * Timedemo four runs at ~140 fps on a Pi 3 at 720P (without overclocking).
+  * Also includes a desktop Remote Console (rcon) application to send console commands to the background server.

 ### New Q3lite cvars
 These cvars are in addition to those currently available in the base game.
 All new features can be turned off to maintain default Quake3 behavior.
 Set client cvars in your autoexec.cfg file and server cvars in your server.cfg file, both located in ~/.q3a/baseq3.